Fabxx/LCL/README.md

 for those console that don't have an icon, copy-paste the png from `thumbnails` inside the `thumbnails` folder of retroarch

-# Creating a playlist
+# Creating a playlist [Directory Scan]

-- You can use `directory` or `manual` scan.
-There is support for local covers, or downloaded box arts thanks to the rdb databases.
+- Retroarch will automatically detect the supported ROMs and with the rdb databases it will manage to download the corresponding covers.

+# Creating a Playlist [Manual Scan]

+- In manual scan you have to also give the system name, if no extensions are given they will be detected from the core.
+- The system will detect your local covers/artworks in this case.

 NOTE: Covers must be in `.png` and placed in `thumbnails/system name` folder of retroarch.
 Inside you will have:

   - `Named_Boxarts`
   - `Named_Snaps`
   - `Named_Titles`

-  System name can be `Sony - Playstation` etc.

-If you don't have these folders you can create them.

-NOTE:

 - Game names and covers must NOT have special characters like dash, ampersand, apostrophe etc

 - Game and cover names must be identical if using manual scan.

-    - If using directory scan then you can download the covers from retroarch directly.

 # BIOS Notes
   - pcsx2 will run the configured BIOS through `run core` with `-bios` flag, but it must be configured first in pcsx2 GUI